shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Whenever you use cumulative sums, try to minimize them to a single variable.
 - Visualize things in a practical manner as well in addition to in a data structure-oriented manner.
 E.g. if visualizing a unix file path, it makes sense to first visualize the problem by creating a tree similar to what we see in Windows file explorer.
 - Permutations are expensive.
 Avoid them at any cost through sorting, windowing or hashing
-- If messing up with input such as linked list or matrix, see if you can restore it before returning
 - **Overwriting inputs:** However, like all in-place algorithms, overwriting the input can cause problems.
 Here are a couple of possible scenarios you need to consider.
   - That the algorithm is running in a  multithreaded environment, and it does not have exclusive access to the grid.
 Other threads might need to read the grid too, and might not expect it to be modified.
   - That there is only a single thread or the algorithm has exclusive access to the grid while running, but the grid might need to be reused later or by another thread once the lock has been released.
+  - If messing up with input such as linked list or matrix, restore it before returning
 - -ive numbers with positive modulo give weird results. if needed, do module with negative divisor or handle negative sign manually.
-  - A class can have an object of its own class
+- A python class can have an object of its own class
 - All immutables like tuples are hashable.
-So can use them as dict keys.
-Sometimes, you might wanna convert list elements to a tuple or joint string for hashing.
+So can use them as dict keys
 - Mutable objects have a tricky copy mechanism e.g. lists
 - And since Python 3.7, official documentation states: Dictionaries preserve insertion order.
 - if storing numbers, can possible use bits for storage to reduce space comeplxity